apache/flink-statefun/docs/io-module/flink-connectors.md

 ## Dependency

-To use the Kafka I/O Module in Java, please include the following dependency in your pom.
+To use a custom Flink connector, please include the following dependency in your pom.

 {% highlight xml %}
 <dependency>